 Served alongside Easy Foolproof Roasted Turkey or Slow Cooker Pork Loin (recipe coming in December), this is an easy holiday side dish that will make everyone gobble up their green beans!

-Ingredients in Slow Cooker Green Bean Casserole with Cheese
+Ingredients in Slow Cooker Green Bean Casserole

 For this family-favorite comfort food casserole, you’ll need the following common fridge and pantry ingredients: